top of page

 Training for Tree Wardens - the finer points of tree planting

-Download a new promotional leaflet for the Tree Warden network - ideal for printing out and pinning on a parish noticeboard etc.
+Download a promotional leaflet for the Tree Warden network - ideal for printing out and pinning on a parish noticeboard etc.

-The North Northamptonshire Tree Warden network was ‘relaunched’ with a meeting for old and new Tree Wardens at East Carlton Countryside Park on 17th April.
+The North Northamptonshire Tree Warden network was ‘relaunched’ with a meeting for old and new Tree Wardens at East Carlton Countryside Park on 17th April 2024.

 10 Tree Wardens from all over North Northamptonshire were present and had the opportunity to learn more about the scheme.
 Sam Village, the National Tree Warden Scheme Coordinator presented the Induction Module: Championing your Local Trees which allowed the volunteers to learn more about the Tree Council and what it means to be a Tree Warden.

 Adam Cade also joined us from Rockingham Forest Vision and he gave a talk about the project and explained what opportunities and events were open to the volunteers.
 To conclude the meeting and as part of the Tree Council's ‘Spring in your Step’ seasonal campaign, we took part in a guided walk through the woodlands of East Carlton Park led by John, the park’s ranger.
 The meeting went really well and everyone was eager to get started.

-The next training session will take place in either May or June and it's not too late to join the team.
+It's not too late to join the team.
 Please email Hannah if you are interested.

 bottom of page